Mintydew/Flask_Database_Practice/README.md

 Through the database, I used SQLAlchemy and Flask to read the database and also practiced data manipulation, insertion and deletion.

-Finally, the API saves to a CSV file.
+Finally, the code saves to a CSV file.
 The purpose of this is to gain practice and understanding of the real-wide practical use of exporting data like this into a common data file type(CSV).

 ## Goals